agkozak/agkozak-zsh-prompt/README.md

   <summary>Here are the latest features and updates.</summary>

 - v3.10.2
-    + The unload function now works without any error messages on ZSH earlier than v5.3.0.
+    + The unload function now works without any error messages on Zsh earlier than v5.3.0.
 - v3.10.1
     + The prompt now supports `promptinit`'s `prompt_cleanup` function.
 - v3.10.0